JTCyberTech/Cybersecurity-Home-Labs/Study Guides /CompTIA/Network+/Total Siminars Test 1.md

 - WINS (Windows Internet Name Service) provides a similar function, but only for NetBIOS names like SERVER1.
 - A DHCP server provides automatic TCP/IP configuration for nodes.
 - An FTP server provides remote uploading and downloading of files.

+#

+#

+1. Which of the following are benefits of patch panels?
+(Select two.)'

+- Organizes the horizontal cabling
+- Protects the horizontal cabling from over handling

+Explaination:
+- A patch panel allows the horizontal cabling to be organized while also protecting the horizontal cabling from over handling that can lead t ocable breakage.
+- Patch panel do not offer any surge or ESD protection.

+#

+2. Theo must send highly sensitive data over his PPTP connection.
+What feature of PPTP will give him confidence that his data won't be stolen in route?
+PPTP = Point to Point Tunnel Protocol

+- Encryption: PPTP's encrytion scrambles the data, making it unreadable to anyone but the client and server.

+#

+3. A chain-of-custody document includes what information?
+(Select three.)

+- When was evidence taken into custody
+- What was taken into custody
+- To whom was evidence passed and when

+Explaination:

+- Chain of custody is concerned with tracking evidence to avoid loss or tampering documents
+  - what evidence was taken into custody
+  - when it was collected
+  - who was it passed on to

+#

+4. A router sends a packet down a particular path that it thinks is correct, but the packet ends up back at a router that it already passed through.
+What is this called?

+- Routing loop

+#

+5. What is the technical term for an uplink port and the auto-sensing feature of ports in modern switches?

+- MDI-X = new term for an auto sensing port

+Incorrect:
+- Trunk port is used to send data within the same VLAN across multiple switches.
+- No shutdown port = used to enable a port as active.
+- Native VLAN port = used as VLAN 1 by default and doesn't have t obe an uplink port.

+#

+## Attempt 4

+1.